ms-bev-wilson/portfolio-design/README.md

-  # Dark Mode Portfolio Design
+  # Portfolio Design

-  This is a code bundle for Dark Mode Portfolio Design.
+  This is a code bundle for Portfolio Design.
 The original project is available at https://www.figma.com/design/0gd6cg9H9TLYpzrDbysDUI/Dark-Mode-Portfolio-Design.

   ## Running the code